 The Difference Between Selection and Award Criteria

 The distinction between selection and award criteria is crucially important.
 Selection criteria are focused on "the bidder" and award criteria are focused on "the bid”.
-The Procurement Officer must maintain a clear distinction between both throughout the procurement process.
-This means that issues/questions which are appropriate to the selection criteria must be addressed at the selection stage and cannot form part of the award stage (even if they were omitted from the selection stage in error) and vice versa.
+The buyer must maintain a clear distinction between both throughout the procurement process.
+This means that issues/questions which are appropriate to the selection criteria must be addressed at the selection stage and cannot form part of the award stage (even if they were omitted from the selection stage in error).
 However, you can apply different aspects at selection and award if relevant i.e. you can look at the bidder's general staffing in selection, and the qualifications and experience of those to be assigned to the contract at award if that is relevant.

 Example areas that are commonly known as "selection" and "award" criteria are listed in the table below: